-Mark assigned the EcoWash 100 to a single operator.
+The Council assigned the EcoWash 100 to a single operator.
 That way, with just one person dedicated to the machine, it’s being cared for and maintained well.

 The procurement process for buying an electric machine was the same as any other purchase.

-Mark says, “When we review new equipment, we check if there’s an electric version.
+“When we review new equipment, we check if there’s an electric version.
 When I go out to market, I’ll contact both diesel and electric-powered suppliers.
 The review process is the same.
 We look at the pros and cons.
 We compare an electric machine like every other machine in the matrix.
 How fast does it sweep?
 How much does it carry?
 What is its physical working time?”

 The EcoWash 100 ticked all the right boxes.

-Because the EcoWash 100 is a new machine and unlike anything else in his arsenal, it’s hard to make a direct comparison between the cost of running and maintaining this machine and other high-pressure cleaners.
+Because the EcoWash 100 is a new machine and unlike anything else in the arsenal, it’s hard to make a direct comparison between the cost of running and maintaining this machine and other high-pressure cleaners.
 But where it’s clearly a winner is in the maintenance side of things.

 The EcoWash 100 has enough battery charge to last for the whole day.

 “It solves so many problems with access to hard-to-reach places, water, and a high-pressure hose.
 It’s a true multi-tasking machine – from removing bird droppings, then pressure washing a bin, then removing moss from under a park seat.
 I cannot praise this machine enough”.